-Yes you can but it is a lot more difficult to catch all the errors.
-JOSM Editor has a lot more tools that help new validators find the errors and also to fix some of them so it is preferable that you learn to map with JOSM first.
+Yes you can, but it is a lot more difficult to catch all the errors.
+JOSM Editor has a lot more tools that help new validators find the errors and also to fix some of them, so it is preferable that you learn to map with JOSM first.

 How do I get started validating?

 The first thing you need to do is learn about what validating is.
-The Validtating Data wiki is a great place to start.
+The Validating Data wiki is a great place to start.
 You’ll want to learn to edit using the JOSM Editor.
 JOSM has a number of very useful validation tools which can make the process much easier and more efficient.

 What are the steps when validating a project?

 The first thing to do is carefully read the instructions for the project you are going to validate so that you understand what the mappers are being asked to do.
-When checking out each task, do a quick once over to size up the quality of the mapping.
+When checking out each task, do a quick once-over to size up the quality of the mapping.
 Change or modify what is not in-line with the provided instructions, and depending on the amount of time you have available, either complete the task to how it should be mapped or invalidate and leave a constructive comment on why you are invalidating.

 How do I know the task is mapped well enough?

 Before you start validating check out the instructions tab on the project.
-See what the requesting organization is looking for (buildings, buildings and roads, roads, landuse, etc).
+See what the requesting organization is looking for (buildings, buildings and roads, roads, landuse, etc.).
 When you check out a task make sure that everything being requested is mapped.
 If looking at buildings make sure they are all squared (corners right angles) or circled, depending on the shape.
 Do this on a building by building basis as not every building will need squared edges.
 Make sure every feature is tagged, not just area=yes.